 Today we are talking nursing friendly clothes to breastfeed in!
 Breastfeeding my first child, Addie, started off rocky.
 (She’s now almost 4 years old, for those who are new around here!)
 The learning curve was high.
-For one, I had to learn the mechanics of breastfeeding (proper latch, what letdowns are, clogged ducts, what it looks like when babies swallow, etc.) Second, and more significantly, I battled a lot of anxiety about doing it correctly, if Addie was eating enough or not, and comparing myself to other new moms for whom breastfeeding seemed easy.
-And third, I had to figure out what kind of gear and clothes I needed to be able to breastfeed in.
+For one, I had to learn the mechanics of breastfeeding (proper latch, what letdowns are, clogged ducts, what it looks like when babies swallow, etc.) Second, and more significantly, I battled a lot of anxiety about doing it correctly, if Addie was eating enough, and comparing myself to other new moms for whom breastfeeding seemed easy.
+And third, I had to figure out what kind of gear and clothes I needed to be able to breastfeed.
 It required a lot of research, time, and energy that I didn’t have as a new mom.

 This time around with Ella (who just hit the 1 month mark–how did that pass so quickly??) breastfeeding has been much smoother.
 I have a handle on the mechanics, on my anxiety, emotions and expectations, and on how to dress for it.
 Plus, before she was born I prayed for her to have a good latch. 😉